 Canada Day at Junction Park

 Junction Park can be found at the corner of Cleveland Avenue and Main Street in downtown Squamish.
 That’s where the U Siyam Pavilion is located and where Squamish’s main Canada Day celebrations take place.
 From 11:00 am until 5:00 pm there are food trucks, family-friendly activities, a small artisan market and live entertainment.

 Fireworks and Festivities at Brennan Park

 Things quiet down in Squamish between 5:00 and 7:00 pm while folk recuperate and have their dinners.
 Starting at 7 o’clock, however, the celebrations start back up again at Brennan Park which is located by the community rec centre at 1009 Centennial Way.
 At least this has been the case in previous years.

-At Brennan Park there is a beer garden and more live music, plus, for the first time in many years, fireworks at 10:00 pm.
+Last year at Brennan Park there was a beer garden and more live music, plus, for the first time in many years, fireworks at 10:00 pm.
 Due to funding cuts, there weren’t going to be any fireworks in 2020, even before COVID-19 became an issue.
 Whether the evening program happens again in 2021 is to be determined.

-The live music at Brennan Park in 2019 includes The Paperboys which is a really good and well-known Vancouver-based Folk and Celtic band.
+The live music at Brennan Park in 2019 included The Paperboys which is a really good and well-known Vancouver-based Folk and Celtic band.

-For more information about the Squamish event on July 1st click Squamish on Canada Day.
+For more information about Squamish event on July 1st and other dates see the Downtown Squamish BIA website.